 Follow the alert instructions.
 Meet the ambulance at the entrance and show the way.
 Note access points for stretchers.
-The local Technical Services or an emergency management officer can help to guide emergency service personnel, help to limit injury, cordon off the area and inform the emergency management officer about the circumstances of the injury, etc.
+The local Technical Services or an emergency management officer can help to guide emergency service personnel, help to limit

 Give ordinary first aid.